MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/PROCEDURE_OCCURRENCE/README.md

 - code are mapped to SNOMED procedure
 - the datetime is the begining of the procedure
 - quantity is the duration of the procedure in minutes
+- rows cancelled have not been exported from mimic

 ## ̀`mimic.cptevents`